 Insurance companies are sometimes arrogant about [fill in the blank].
 One phrase that fits neatly into that blank is “pretrial obligations.”
 The insurance company is not a party to the case and it feels at least a little outside the reach of a judge’s fist.

-Judges used to the fear of that fist can get pretty angry when their orders are brushed aside as the insurance company found out in Station Maintenance v.
-Two Farms, decided on Thursday by the Maryland the Court of Special Appeals.
+Judges used to the fear of that fist can get angry when their orders are brushed aside as the insurance company found out in Station Maintenance v.
+Two Farms, decided on Thursday by the Maryland Court of Special Appeals.

-Ultimately, the court found that the insurance company is past the reach of the court’s fist to the extent that the judge lacks the authority to impose a sanction on a party for violation of a scheduling order based on the behavior of the party’s insurance company.
+Ultimately, the court found that the insurance company is past the reach of the court’s fist to the extent that the judge lacks the authority to impose a sanction on a party for a violation of a scheduling order based on the behavior of the party’s insurance company.

 There are, however, other paths that the settlement judge could have taken to get its message across to the insurance company, including sanctioning Mid-Continent of constructive criminal or civil contempt for violation of the order.

 That normally would be the end.
 But in dicta, the court kept going to explain why the settlement judge abused his authority.
 First, the court criticized the lack of record.
-There was no explanation as to how the judge determined the figure of $1,000,000 (other than maybe that was the size of the policy).
+There was no explanation how the judge determined the figure of $1,000,000 (other than maybe that was the size of the policy).

 It is hard not to notice language like “compounding the abuse of discretion” in this opinion.
 Usually, reversing judges avoid gratuitous language when describing why the trial judge was wrong.
 Here, tellingly, the Maryland Court of Special Appeals showed no such restraint.